Planning Your Service Retirement

 Deciding to Retire

-• Select your effective date of retirement, mark your calendar and begin your countdown.
+• Select your retirement effective date

 60 Days Prior